Irrevocable Trust vs. LLC for Asset Protection in Florida

 The most common application involves converting a single-member LLC into a multi-member LLC by adding an irrevocable trust as a second member.
 A business owner who holds 100% of an LLC can gift a small percentage—often 5% to 10%—to an irrevocable trust established for family members.
 The LLC now has two members, which activates the exclusive charging order remedy under § 605.0503(3) and eliminates the foreclosure risk that single-member LLCs face.

-The irrevocable trust also adds a second benefit: the trust’s membership interest is itself protected by the trust’s spendthrift and discretionary provisions.
+The irrevocable trust also adds a second protective layer: the trust’s membership interest is itself protected by the trust’s spendthrift and discretionary provisions.
 A creditor pursuing the trust beneficiary cannot reach the trust’s LLC interest, and a creditor pursuing the majority owner is limited to a charging order against the majority interest.

 For the combined structure to work, the LLC’s operating agreement must authorize trust ownership and define how the trustee exercises membership rights.
 The trust’s percentage must be genuine, funded, and consistent with the operating agreement’s terms.
 A court that finds the trust’s membership interest is a sham, created solely to manufacture multi-member status without real economic substance, may disregard it.